Sitemap

 Published:

 I participated the Politics of Race, Immigration & Ethnicity Consortium Conference (PRIEC) that took place at University of North Texas.
 I presented my work “Well Integrated Immigrants Without a Sense of Belonging?
 Revisiting Integration Paradox or Successful Integration in Europe”.
-PRIEC is a supportive and awesome community that provides great opportunities for constructive feedback from scholars studying race, immigration, and ethnicity.

-The 5th ESS Conference
+2024 ESS Conference

 Published:

-At the International European Social Survey (ESS) conference, I presented my co-authored paper with Dr. Sanghoon Kim-Leffingwell from the University of North Texas, USA, titled “Reactivity of Voters With an Immigration Background to Discourses of Immigration Policies” under the session “Studying Immigrants Using the ESS: Methodological Challenges, Empirical Consequences.”
+At the International European Social Survey (ESS) Conference, I presented my co-authored paper with Sanghoon Kim-Leffingwell (University of North Texas), Reactivity of Voters with an Immigration Background to Discourses of Immigration Policies, in a panel on studying immigrants with ESS data.

 2024 APSA Annual Meeting